-As an intern, you are the first person the community will see when they walk through the department's front door.
+As a cadet (previously known as paid intern), you are the first person the community will see when they walk through the department's front door.
 You will write criminal and non-criminal reports, assist with impounds, administer PBTs, and help officers with miscellaneous duties.
-Interns observe real-world situations with citizens.
+Cadets observe real-world situations with citizens.
 This experience allows you to develop decision-making, critical thinking, and communication skills, and prepares you for a career in the criminal justice system.

 FOCUS ON SCHOOL